PennyLane: Automatic differentiation of hybrid quantum-classical computations: Algorithms and features

 \section{Algorithms and features}

 PennyLane also provides a higher-level interface for easily and automatically creating and processing QNodes.
-This includes a library of circuit ans\"atze or `templates' from across the quantum machine learning literature, tools to map a single ansatz across multiple observables or devices, and the ability to easily create cost functions for common quantum variational algorithms.
+This includes a library of circuit ans\"atze or `templates' from across the quantum machine learning literature, libraries of transforms to manipulate circuits and QNodes, and the ability to easily create cost functions for common quantum variational algorithms.